By Jane Parent

 Thanks to the increasing trend toward legalizing marijuana, the conversation about the effects of marijuana on teens has gotten a lot more complicated.
 Prior to 2016, nearly half of the United States had legalized marijuana for medical use, and four states for recreational marijuana use by adults.
 With the November 2016 elections, however, seven new states have also legalized marijuana in some form.
 California, Maine, Massachusetts, and Nevada voters showed up to legalize recreational marijuana, while Arkansas, Florida, and North Dakota passed ballot initiatives legalizing medical marijuana.
 In total, marijuana is now legal for recreational use in seven states (AK, CA, CO, MA, NV, OR, WA) and the District of Columbia.

-We asked experts how to talk to our teens about the effects of marijuana, in light of these new laws and changing societal attitudes.
+We asked experts how to talk to our teens about the effects of marijuana, in light of the changing map on marijuana laws and changing societal attitudes.